- Selected SUNY campuses for trainings based on the percentage of student veterans and existence of health and wellness centers on each campus.

 Beyond tracking the number of participants, SUNY New Paltz Foundation found it challenging to quantify the measurable impact of the trainings.
 The trainings were held in the spring semester, and it was difficult to determine how many more veterans used services as a result of the training, primarily because campuses are less populated during the summer.
 Additionally, a lack of baseline measures on how many veterans were previously using health and wellness resources makes it difficult to track any fluctuations in resources accessed by student veterans.

-This grant was a lesson learned for both the Foundation and SUNY New Paltz Foundation about the importance of having a clear evaluation plan for measuring impact, as well as obtaining baseline measures for interventions to appropriately track progress.
-Additionally, rather than starting in the spring, this intervention could have been initiated in the fall semester to allow project staff to measure outcomes and impact while the majority of students are still on campus.
+This grant offered lessons for both the Foundation and SUNY New Paltz Foundation about the importance of having a clear evaluation plan for measuring impact, as well as obtaining baseline measures for interventions to appropriately track progress.
+Additionally, rather than starting in the spring, this intervention could have been initiated in the fall semester to allow project staff to measure outcomes and impact while the majority of students were still on campus.
 Future projects related to college campuses will include strong consideration for project start and end dates.

 Co-Funding and Additional Funds Leveraged: N/A